Nominations for Spring 2025 induction are now closed.

 Thamar Richey became much more than just a local teacher for the small Indian community.
 She not only taught the children but also offered health and dietary suggestions to their parents.
 During the desperate days of the Great Depression, she became a virtual one-person relief service.
 Through cooperation with the nearby Roosevelt School P.T.A. and with help from officers of the YWCA, she gathered clothing for both youngsters and adults.

-She had good relations with the local newspapers, and by the careful use of interviews with reporters looking for feature stories, she managed to make the public aware of Yaqui poverty.
-This notoriety helped her to raise funds and get food and clothing for distribution in the village.
-Throughout the years when she ran the one-room school, Thamar Richey hoped that her efforts would help some of the children escape the grinding poverty of the Indian community.
+She had good relations with the local newspapers, and by the careful use of interviews with reporters looking for feature stories, she managed to make the public aware of Yaqui poverty and its grinding effect on the children.
+This helped her to raise funds and get food and clothing for distribution in the village.
 In September 1937, Miss Richey realized that her health was failing, and she applied for retirement.
 Within a month, the energy vanished that had kept her in motion as a teacher and helper for so many years, and on October 20, 1937, Thamar Richey died at her home in Tucson.

 After Miss Richey’s death, continuing problems with the Depression, then World War II swept her name and humanitarian efforts from local view for a time.
 But in early 1955, the Tucson Board of Education built a new $193,312 building in Pascua Village.
 With a 235-student capacity, the eight modern classrooms and multi-purpose room were a boon to Yaqui education.
 And in honor of Thamar Richey’s selfless service for the last fourteen years of her life, the school was named the Richey Elementary School.